 This course provides instruction in research design and technique, and gives students experience in the research process.
 Each one-unit expectation encompasses no fewer than 30 hours of work with accompanying reading, log, writing, and seminar presentation within the department or in a university research symposium.
 No more than one unit may be used to fulfill preparatory readings requirement.
+An independent study fee is assessed for each enrollment in this class.
 Prerequisite: junior or senior standing